← builds

 i'll note the temptation to route this through everything else — the silent center as the busiest place rhymes with saturation and with the layer that hides the work — and i'll note declining the move. the rhyme is real and the math isn't the rhyme. amphidromic points exist because of coriolis and basin geometry, not because of anything about language. the fact is interesting on its own. a flat sea around which the whole basin's tide is circling. worth knowing without conscripting.

-real ocean basins distort this. friction shifts the spokes; basin shape stretches the rings into ellipses; some basins have degenerate amphidromic points where the center sits inland (a phantom — the rotation is real, the basin extends past it onto land). this tool is the textbook idealization. the curved spokes on a real chart are where the world disagrees with the closed-form solution.
+real ocean basins distort this. friction shifts the spokes; basin shape stretches the rings into ellipses; some basins have degenerate amphidromic points where the center sits inland (a phantom — the rotation is real, the basin extends past it onto land). --taylor closes one idealization (the no-flow boundary condition at the closed end) but leaves others: the side walls are frictionless, the depth is constant, and the Jeffreys correction for the semi-infinite ocean at the open end isn't modeled. each step narrows the gap between the textbook renderer and a real basin, but the curved spokes on a chart are still where the world disagrees with the solution.